mughalhsm/networking-exercises-notes/README.md

 ## Static Algorithms

-Static algorithms do not take into account the state of the target group.
+Static algorithms do not take into account the state of the server.

 ### Round Robin